chrisroos/chrisroos.github.io/_posts/2024-08-09-easily-open-the-same-service-in-different-firefox-containers.markdown

 layout: post
 title:  "Easily open the same service (e.g. Gmail) in different Firefox containers"
 date:   2024-08-09 12:44:24 +0100
+excerpt: How I use a combination of Firefox Multi-Account Containers, the Containerise extension and URL redirection to easily open the same service (e.g. Gmail) in different Firefox containers.
 ---
 I use [Firefox's Multi-Account Containers extension](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/) to allow me to sign in to personal and work accounts for the same service (e.g. Gmail) in different tabs.
 This works great but is a little cumbersome as I have to open the relevant container before navigating to the service.